 Crimson Bat, Blind Swordswoman

-Crimson Bat, Blind Swordswoman is an amazing melange of movie styles and tropes blended with epic scale cinematography and melodrama.
+Crimson Bat, Blind Swordswoman is an amazing melange of movie styles and tropes blended with epic-scale cinematography and melodrama.
 It has the gory hyperbole of Lone Wolf and Cub, the swagger of a Sergio Leone spaghetti western, the trappings of a Zatoichi film, and the artifice of films like The Ballad of Narayama and Kwaidan.

 There are many posed moments where the screen becomes a dramatic tableau.
-There is a burst of violence and then everything stops while we wait for the shocked victims to fall from their frozen poses into bloody heaps on the ground.
+There is a burst of violence, and then everything stops while we wait for the shocked victims to fall from their frozen poses into bloody heaps on the ground.

 In addition to the chanbara story arc, Crimson Bat adds a combination of the female revenge film with the much older story of the scorned and pitiful women damned to a life of bitter sadness.

-Both tropes have the potential to address feminist issues but in many films from the 60s and 70s, the entertainment is emphasized over content.
+Both tropes have the potential to address feminist issues, but in many films from the 60s and 70s, the entertainment is emphasized over content.
 The revenge plot is often used as an excuse to show an eroticized rape scene followed by a gory revenge scene.
 They weren’t about power, or injustice, they were just titillation masquerading as something substantive.
 There are some notable exceptions, and Crimson Bat, Blind Swordswoman is one of them.
 There is no eroticized violence against women in it.
 The one rape that does occur happens off-screen.

-In the ideology of the American western, the gunslinger is a buffer between the good people of the farm or the prairie and the bad elements that need to be kept at bay.
-The innocence of the settlers is kept pristine while the gunslinger does the dirty, immoral, but noble job, of killing the bad guys.
+In the ideology of the American western, the gunslinger is a buffer between the good people of the farm, or the prairie, and the bad elements that need to be kept at bay.
+The innocence of the settlers is kept pristine, while the gunslinger does the dirty, immoral, but noble job of killing the bad guys.
 The gunslinger must remain an outsider because he is essentially antisocial and cannot be part of the community.

-Crimson Bat, Blind Swordswoman may have been an attempt by Shochiku studios to compete with Daiei Film studio’s Zatoichi, but it is also one among many movies from the 1960s and 70s that feature women as vengeful outcasts, such as the Female Prisoner Scorpion series, Sex And Fury, Ohyaku: The Female Demon, Blind Woman’s Curse, and The Red Peony Gambler series.
+Crimson Bat, Blind Swordswoman may have been an attempt by Shochiku studios to compete with Daiei Film Studio’s Zatoichi, but it is also one among many movies from the 1960s and 70s that feature women as vengeful outcasts, such as the Female Prisoner Scorpion series, Sex And Fury, Ohyaku: The Female Demon, Blind Woman’s Curse, and The Red Peony Gambler series.

 The early 70s was a time when modern feminism first began to take shape.
 The blending of the trapped victim with the vengeful anti-hero emerged as a popular idea.
 The same trend was taking place in America with films like I Spit On Your Grave, Ms. 45, and Last House on The Left.
 Japan’s blend included a second layer, that of the past and the future.
-By setting many of these films in the Edo period they speak not only about the status women but the history of how that status was created and maintained.
+By setting many of these films in the Edo period, they speak not only about the status of women, but the history of how that status was created and maintained.

 Oichi feels as if she is so tainted by the sins she has committed that she is damned to a life of dishonor and exile.
 She believes that there is no turning back from the path she has chosen.
-She will have to keep traveling from town to town her entire life and work as a lonely bounty hunter unfit for society.
+She will have to keep traveling from town to town her entire life and work as a lonely bounty hunter, unfit for society.

 Oichi’s antagonist is Oen, a woman who has given herself over to the life of criminality, manipulation, and cruelty.
 To Oen, Oichi’s inner conflict is simply a weakness.
 Oen’s weapon of choice is her whip.
 She explains its nature to one of her victims and provides just a small window into her own motivations.
 “This [the whip] is made from women’s hair.
 Once it curls around you, you can’t get away.
 The hate of jilted women is woven into it.”